HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 ### Editing

-Before editing the documentation, first create and switch to an appropriately named local branch to track your changes (e.g. `git checkout master; git checkout --branch branch-name`).
+Before editing the documentation, first create and switch to an appropriately named local branch to track your changes (e.g. `git checkout master; git checkout -b branch-name`).
 This allows you to make as many changes as you like without affecting the `master` branch, and helps identify groups of changes when submitting pull requests later on.

 To make a change, edit the appropriate file(s) in the `source` directory.
 Run `build-docs` again from the main directory to rebuild the HTML documentation in `docs` including your changes.